erickhenriquedias/qbx_garages/README.md

 # qbx_garages
 Provides an API to store and retrieve vehicles from various locations around the map.
 Also includes an optional built-in UI

+# Refatored

+- Redesigned the way vehicles are removed from the garage (using ox_radial).
+- Installed a vehicle preview system.
+- KMkm/h system in development.

 ## Features

 ### Built-in UI
 Optionally disabled via config.
 Created using ox_lib

-Configurable Markers Denote the pickup and drop off points
+Configurable Markers Denote the pickup and drop off points, now at the same point to pick up and drop off vehicles with vehicle preview
 ![Markers](.github/example-markers.png)

 ### Export & Callback API